-To follow along in Excel, click here to download my free Strategic Planning Excel Template
+To follow along in Excel, you can order my Strategic Planning Excel Template for $39.

 Strategic planning and innovation for most companies usually involves leaving the office for a day at a fun resort “off-site,” brainstorming a few ideas, writing them down, hanging the mission statement on the office wall when you get back and putting the winning strategy, ideas and objectives into a binder that nobody looks at ever again.
 Sound familiar?

 Fortunately there is a [much] better way.
 And the heart of this method is best explained in Japanese.

 Literal translation: Ho = method; shin = compass needle; kanri = management or control.
 Other translations include “guiding light.”

 In other words, a method to manage or control the direction of your organization or to give it a “guiding light”.
 That sounds good to me.
 So let’s dive in to see how it works…

 Properly planning and executing a project – whether that project is a business or launching a product within that business – starts with having measurable objectives.
 Having measurable objectives requires having an overall winning strategy.
 Having an overall winning strategy requires having a clear goal.
 Having a clear goal requires having an inspiring mission to serve a market.
 And having an inspiring mission to serve a market starts with knowing the core passions and competencies within you and the people in your business.

 Make sense?
 Here’s a re-cap:

 When done thoughtfully, this list of items comprises the soul of your organization and outlines it’s future.
 But just listing these doesn’t mean your business will actually accomplish it’s goals or mission.
 To ensure that happens, the daily tasks of each individual in the organization must be aligned with these overall goals.
 This is where project management comes in…